surgeventures/protein-elixir/README.md

 ## Documentation

-Visit documentation on [HexDocs](https://hexdocs.pm/protein) for complete API reference.
+Visit documentation on [HexDocs](https://hexdocs.pm/protein) for a complete API reference.